chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

     weight = 20
 +++

-## Overview

 Data Lifecycle manages the retention of events, service groups, Chef Client runs, compliance reports and scans in Chef Automate.
-Chef Automate stores data from the ingest-service, event-feed-service, compliance-service and applications-service in ElasticSearch or PostgreSQL.
-Over time you may wish to remove that data from Chef Automate by using the data lifecycle settings.
+Chef Automate stores data from the ingest-service,event-feed-service, compliance-service and applications-service in ElasticSearch or PostgreSQL.
+Over time, you may wish to remove that data from Chef Automate by using the data lifecycle settings.

 {{% warning %}}
 Note: Chef Automate data retention processes changed in 20191129172405.
 The [upgrade documentation]({{< ref "install/#upgrades" >}}) covers configuring your system to install new Chef Automate versions.
 For guidance, contact your customer support agent.
 You can also use the [previous data retention documentation](https://github.com/chef/automate/blob/20191104205453/components/automate-chef-io/content/docs/configuration.md#data-retention) for help with configuring data retention on older Chef Automate installations.